 Contact us at (858) 586-2600 or email@example.com and one of our grants and incentives specialists can help you figure out how you may be able to get funding through one of our programs.

-The San Diego County Air Pollution Control District (District) is currently accepting applications for projects requesting funds from the Voucher Incentive Program (VIP).
-The VIP provides a streamlined approach to reduce emissions by replacing existing, high-polluting Class 6, 7 or 8 vehicles with newer, lower-emission vehicles, or by installing a Verified Diesel Emission Control Strategy (VDECS or “retrofit”) on qualifying Class 6 vehicles.
-These VIP projects must be completed no later than December 31, 2014.
+October 17, 2014—The San Diego County Air Pollution Control District (District) is pleased to announce the availability of funds from the Carl Moyer Voucher Incentive Program (VIP).
+The VIP provides a streamlined approach to reduce emissions by replacing existing, high-polluting vehicles with newer, lower-emission vehicles or by installing a Verified Diesel Emission Control Strategy (VDECS or “retrofit”).
+A total of approximately $175,000 is currently available for eligible on-road heavy-duty diesel retrofit or replacement projects.
+These VIP projects must be completed by no later than December 31, 2014.

-Applications will be reviewed and approved on a first-come, first-served basis (based on the date of receipt by the District) until funds are exhausted.Electronic or facsimile submittals will not be accepted.
+Applications will be reviewed and approved on a first-come, first-served basis (based on the date of receipt by the District) until funds are exhausted.Facsimile submittals will not be accepted.

 Applicants are required to submit information showing compliance with the Truck and Bus Rule.
 If a submitted application is incomplete, illegible, or any documentation is missing or unclear, the District will reject the application immediately and return it to the applicant.